animeshsrivastava246/RealTime/README.md

 # RealTime

-A simple web application that displays the current date and time in real-time.
+A simple web application that displays the current date and time in real-time with a sleek and minimalistic design.

 ## 🚀 Live Demo

-Experience the live application here: [RealTime Clock](https://realclocklive.vercel.app) Alternate Domain: [Real Time Clock](https://animeshsrivastava246.github.io/RealTime/)
+Experience the live application here: [RealTime Clock](https://realclocklive.vercel.app)
+Alternate Domain: [Real Time Clock](https://animeshsrivastava246.github.io/RealTime/)

 ## 📁 Project Structure